TheBlode/Evolution-Gaming-Scripts/README.md

 ## Lightning Roulette Advanced Autoplay Bot
 **NB: Lightning Roulette bot is still in active development.
 It will only work on a standard build of Chrome (with no bookmark bar), with the window maximized and running with a screen resolution of 1280 x 720**
 Lightning Roulette offers the following autoplay modes;
 - random number betting (and skipping some rounds)
 - random number betting (without skipping any rounds)

+## Sequence of 10 Catcher
+The Sequence of 10 Catcher is a small script that will allow users to catch rounds where #1, the most common number on the gaming wheels, hasn't appeared for 10 or more rounds.
+Whilst this is a somewhat rare instance (from statistics, it happens anywhere from 3 times a day to 10 times a day), it's an opportunity to make steady profit.
+Simply run `Sequence of 10.exe` and you will be notified after 7 consecutive rounds without a #1 with an on-screen prompt.
+You'll have 3 rounds to get logged into the game and place your bet.

+For this kind of betting, you can experiment with a betting progression of your choice, I have seen instances where a #1 didn't appear for 20 rounds so be careful with intensive progressions like Martingale.
+You can use what I call an "elongated Martingale" progression which is the Martingale but stretched over the series of these instances.
+For example;
+- Current Balance = 20 units.
+Bet 1 unit.
+First sequence of 10 rounds without a #1 - #1 appeared at the 12th spin. -1 unit.
+- Current Balance = 19 units.
+Bet 2 units.
+First sequence of 10 rounds without a #1 - #1 appeared at the 14th spin. -2 units.
+- Current Balance = 17 units.
+Bet 4 units.
+First sequence of 10 rounds without a #1 - #1 appeared at the 16th spin. -4 units.
+- Current Balance = 13 units.
+Bet 8 units.
+First sequence of 10 rounds without a #1 - #1 appeared at the 11th spin. +16 units.
+- Current Balance = 25 units.

 ## Troubleshooting
 - If clicks are not registering on your game, try adjusting the click_delay value in the script to a higher or lower value.